Fees and funding

 If you can’t find your course on the Student Finance England’s list of approved courses, please ensure that you have indicated the correct duration of the course.
 Any course which runs for more than 12 months, even if it’s for 13 months, is categorised with Student Finance England as a two-year course.

 Visit Find A Masters for a comprehensive list of frequently asked questions.

 Tuition fees can vary on the type of course and subject, and whether you qualify as a Home, EU or International student and study full-time or part-time.
-See our tuition fee regulations (PDF File 129 KB) for further information.
-Version 2017/18 to follow.
+See our 2017/18 tuition fee regulations (PDF File 129 KB) for further information.
+The 2018/19 version will follow shortly.
 Individual fees information can be found in each entry of our Course Finder.